Home » Pork » Pulled Pork on the Big Green Egg

 Drizzling bbq sauce over scored pork butt on a grill.

-Drizzle pork with bbq sauce and continue to cook about another hour or until the pork reaches 200° using a digital meat thermometer.
+1. Drizzle pork with bbq sauce and continue to cook about another hour or until the internal temp of pork reaches 200° using a digital meat thermometer.

 Shredded pork butt on a sheet pan.

-Remove from the grill to a rimmed baking sheet or cutting board.
-Rest for 20 minutes before shredding.
+1. Remove from the grill to a rimmed baking sheet or cutting board.
+Rest for 20 minutes.
+If it is a bone-in roast, you should be able to slide the bone right out before shredding.
+This will allow the juices to absorb into the meat, sealing in that delicious flavor.

-Pulled pork can be served immediately or if you are making it ahead, cool slightly and store in a zip top bag or air tight container up to 3 days.
+Pulled pork can be served immediately or if you are making it ahead, cool slightly and store in a zip top bag, wrapped in plastic wrap or stored in an airtight container up to 3 days.

 Pulled pork sandwich with coleslaw and bbq sauce.